 What are Antihistamines?

 Antihistamines are medicines that treat allergy symptoms by blocking the effects of histamine.
-Antihistamines come as pills, chewable tablets, capsules, liquids, and eye drops.
+Antihistamines come as pills, chewable tablets, capsules, liquids, nasal sprays, and eye drops.
 There are also injectable forms used mainly in health care settings.

 How Antihistamines Help

 - Hives and other skin rashes

 Treating symptoms can help you or your child to feel better during the day and sleep better at night.

 How to Take Antihistamines

 Depending on your symptoms, you can take antihistamines:

 - Every day, to help keep daily symptoms under control

 - Before being exposed to things that often cause your allergy symptoms, such as a pet or certain plants